corgies/sdata2021/README.md

   - It is needed to be changed ``@path_parscit'' value in extract_by_paper_title_similarity_step1.rb depending on your environment.

 ## Usage
+Due to file size limitations, sample data of the revisions of the pages "Fair trade" and "Solomon Islands" and identifiers referenced on them are available on this repository.
+To generate the full dataset, some preprocessing is needed.
+Please refer to the data descriptor above for the details of them.

 - Just run main.sh ($ sh main.sh)
   - Finally, the files "./result/*_final.jsonl.gz" are generated.
 - The data in this repository covers for the 2 pages on English Wikipedia, "Fair trade" and "Solomon Islands" due to file size limitations.

 ## Dataset
-- Full dataset is available at figshare
+- Full dataset is available at Zenodo
-  - Kikkawa, J., Takaku, M. & Yoshikane, F. Dataset of first appearances of the scholarly bibliographic references on English Wikipedia articles as of 1 March 2017. *figshare* https://doi.org/10.6084/m9.figshare.12769817 (2021).
+  - Kikkawa, J., Takaku, M. & Yoshikane, F. Dataset of first appearances of the scholarly bibliographic references on English Wikipedia articles as of 1 March 2017. *Zenodo* https://doi.org/10.5281/zenodo.5595573 (2021).

 ## Contact